LightP1256/COMP_blogger_rating/README.md

 # Basic Blogs
 Website that allows users to looks at topics of interest within blogging and chat with other users.
+Admins can add new topics, categories and blogs or edit and change existing topics, categories and blogs.
 #Requirements
 * Node
 * Git